Photosynthesis is the process plants use to make food using sunlight, water, and carbon dioxide.

 1. Light-Dependent Reactions

-• Take place in the thylakoid membrane of chloroplasts.
+These reactions happen in the thylakoid membranes of chloroplasts.

-• ATP and NADPH store energy for the next stage.
+This produces the energy needed for the next stage.

 2. Light-Independent Reactions (Calvin Cycle)